-An article written by my awesome bro Hugo, to help a friend of him learning the basics of Git.
-Huge thanks to him for this useful post!
+An article written by my awesome sibling Hugo, to help a friend of them learning the basics of Git.
+Huge thanks to them for this useful post!

 Git is a version control system.
 Practically speaking, it’s a rather tiny program that maintains an history of the changes from your project such as additions, deletions, editions…